Fenty x Puma Is Back With A Rihanna-Approved Sneaker

 Rihanna has served as the Fenty x Puma creative director since its first launch in 2015 — which included the Fenty x Puma Creeper — though the partnership has been on pause since 2018.
 The newest collab promises to be just the beginning of another years-long partnership as well; a second Fenty x Puma Avanti drop is also expected later this fall.

-The Fenty x Puma Avanti is available to shop online, with prices for the adult sizing ranging from $160 to $170.
+The Fenty x Puma Avanti is available to shop online, with a price tag of AUD $240 for the adult sizing.